rust-lang/book/src/ch03-05-control-flow.md

 If you have loops within loops, `break` and `continue` apply to the innermost loop at that point.
 You can optionally specify a *loop label* on a loop that we can then use with `break` or `continue` to specify that those keywords apply to the labeled loop instead of the innermost loop.
+Loop labels must begin with a single quote.
 Here’s an example with two nested loops:

 ```rust
 {{#rustdoc_include ../listings/ch03-common-programming-concepts/no-listing-32-5-loop-labels/src/main.rs}}